Skip to page navigation

 Upon initial appointment, an agency must set the rate of basic pay of an AAJ at the minimum rate AA-1 of the AAJ pay system, unless the AAJ is appointed without a break in service from a General Schedule (GS) position, or the employee is eligible for a higher rate because of prior service or superior qualifications.

-**By October 1, 2024, when setting pay based on an applicant’s superior qualifications, an agency is required to document: (1) The superior qualifications of the applicant; (2) The need of the Government for applicant’s services; (3) Consideration of how pay has been set for AAJs with similar qualifications (based on the level, type, or quality of the applicant’s skills or competencies or other qualities and experiences) and who have been newly appointed to positions that are similar to the applicant’s position (based on the position’s occupational series, organization, geographic location, or other job-relevant factors), if applicable; and (4) An explanation of the factors used to justify the rate at which pay is set, except that an agency may not consider an applicant’s non-Federal salary history (i.e., existing salary or prior ) or a salary from a competing job offer.
+When setting pay based on an applicant’s superior qualifications, an agency is required to document: (1) The superior qualifications of the applicant; (2) The need of the government for applicant’s services; (3) Consideration of how pay has been set for AAJs with similar qualifications (based on the level, type, or quality of the applicant’s skills or competencies or other qualities and experiences) and who have been newly appointed to positions that are similar to the applicant’s position (based on the position’s occupational series, organization, geographic location, or other job-relevant factors), if applicable; and (4) An explanation of the factors used to justify the rate at which pay is set, except that an agency may not consider an applicant’s non-federal salary history (existing salary or prior) or a salary from a competing job offer.
 For additional information, see OPM’s final regulations issued in January 2024.

 Advancement to the Next Higher Rate of Basic Pay